Seasons End - Intro

 The Bell In The Sea

-Introduction: Steve Hogarth wrote on Marillion.com "Legend has it that many years ago, a ship was transporting a huge church bell from the foundry where it was struck, to the Abbey at Whitby.
+Introduction: Steve Hogarth wrote on Marillion.com: "Legend has it that many years ago, a ship was transporting a huge church bell from the foundry where it was struck, to the Abbey at Whitby.
 In bad weather the ship was wrecked and the bell tore itself free to lie on the sea-bed.
 On stormy nights, the bell rolls on the sea floor and tolls under the water to mourn the passing of sailors.
 In Whitby there are those who say they have heard her ghostly moaning."
-This story was originally sent to us by J. M. ten Napel.
+Thanks to J. M. ten Napel for sending that to us.

 The Release